 Ten motorbuses are purchased from Barton’s and NCT becomes the sole operator on the Beeston – City corridor.

 An additional tram shed is built in the Meadows on the opposite side of Turney Street to the existing tram shed.
-At this point the original building becomes used as the Trent Bridge Central Works.
-The first motorbuses are purchased since the failed Carlton Road motorbus experiment was halted in 1908.
+At this point the original building becomes used as the Trent Bridge Central Works, as shown below in this picture from the late 1920s.
+The first motorbuses, three Dennis single decks, are purchased since the failed Carlton Road motorbus experiment was halted in 1908.
 Three new buses ware used on a service linking the Bagthorpe and Waverley Street areas to the main line tram network.

 On 18 January 1919, Child fares were introduced for a 1/2d.
 The number of standing passengers was limited to 10.